View our Covid-19 Response Learn More- Click to Dismiss

 Understanding Early Childhood Special Education

 Early Childhood Special Education (ECSE) services for preschool children and their families are provided by Area Education Agencies (AEAs) and local school districts (LEAs).
-When developing an IEP, the IEP team must design an individualized program that provides meaningful interactions with peers without disabilities, instructional strategies to address children’s needs, and ongoing assessment and progress monitoring of skills, abilities, knowledge, and behaviors.
+When developing an IEP, the IEP team must design an individualized education program that provides meaningful interactions with peers without disabilities, instructional strategies to address children’s needs, and ongoing assessment and progress monitoring of skills, abilities, knowledge, and behaviors.
 The goal of early childhood special education is to enable young children with disabilities to be active and successful in routines and activities in early childhood settings during their early childhood years and in the future.

-Early Childhood Setting Codes for Preschool Children
+Early Childhood Environments for Preschool Children

+IEP teams must determine where a preschool learner will receive IEP services and supports.
+There are two steps to this process and the information entered is used to create an Early Childhood Setting Code that is part of a reporting requirement.
 This reporting requirement reflects efforts to increase access to inclusive regular early childhood environments, as well as to ensure special education services are delivered in the Least Restrictive Environment (LRE) for each eligible individual.

 Per the U.S. Office of Special Education Programs (OSEP), the programs are defined as follows:

-• Regular Early Childhood — Session, class, or recurring activity that enrolls less than or equal to 50% of children on an IEP for instructional, support, and/or related special education services.
+- Regular Early Childhood — Session, class, or recurring activity that enrolls less than or equal to 50% of children on an IEP for instructional, support, and/or related special education services.

-Examples of Regular Early Childhood programs may include:
+- Examples of Regular Early Childhood programs may include:

-• Statewide Voluntary Preschool Programs operated by Districts and Community Partners
+- Statewide Voluntary Preschool Programs operated by Districts and Community Partners

-• Head Start Programs
+- Head Start Programs

-• Shared Visions Preschools
+- Shared Visions Preschools

-• Preschool Programs operated by community organizations
+- Preschool Programs operated by community organizations

-• Child Care Centers licensed by the Iowa Department of Human Services (DHS)
+- Child Care Centers licensed by the Iowa Department of Human Services (DHS)

-Example: Does this child attend Regular Early Childhood programs?
+Example: | Does this child attend Regular Early Childhood programs? |

-Child A attends ABC Daycare for 3 half days a week Yes
+Child A attends ABC Daycare for 3 half days a week | Yes |

-Child B goes to their grandmother's house all day, every day No
+Child B goes to their grandmother’s house all day, every day | No |

-Child C attends Head Start full-time Yes
+Child C attends Head Start full-time | Yes |

-Child D stays home in the morning and then goes to the faith-based preschool for 3 afternoons Yes
+Child D stays home in the morning and then goes to the faith-based preschool for 3 afternoons | Yes |

 Determining the Least Restrictive Environment for Preschool Children

 Based on the child’s strengths and needs, the IEP team determines the special education services and supports.
 Once those services and supports are decided, the team must then decide where those services and supports will be delivered.
-The information for the second question is documented on the services tab of the IEP where teams enter the service minutes as being provided in the general education program and/or the special education program.
+IEP teams must consider the following in deciding where the special education services and supports will be delivered:

-• What special education and support/related services does the child need?
+- What special education and support/related services does the child need?

-• What supplementary aids and supports does the child need?
+- What supplementary aids and supports does the child need?

-• What services and environments are appropriate and provide educational benefits for the child?
+- What services and environments are appropriate and provide educational benefits for the child?

-• Can the special education services and supports be provided in the regular early childhood program in which the child already participates or the school that he or she would attend if non-disabled?
+- Can the special education services and supports be provided in the regular early childhood program in which the child already participates or the school that he or she would attend if non-disabled?

-• Does the program meet Iowa’s Preschool Program Standards requirement*?
+- Does the program meet Iowa’s Preschool Program Standards requirement*?

 *Preschool Program Standards: